 A CBS radio station WTOP in Washington, D.C., refusal to accept an anti-Vietnam War advertisement led to a Supreme Court ruling that the fairness doctrine does not require a broadcaster to accept all political adverstisements.
-(Photo via Flickr by n0nick showing CBS & WTOP microphones, and Stop watch at the National Museum of American History).
+(Photo via Flickr by n0nick showing CBS & WTOP microphones and stopwatch at the National Museum of American History, CC BY-SA 2.0).

 The Supreme Court decision in Columbia Broadcasting System v.
 Democratic National Committee, 412 U.S. 94 (1973), held that a radio station did not violate the fairness doctrine or the First Amendment’s guarantee of a free press by selectively refusing to accept paid advertising on public policy issues.